pingcap/docs-cn/sql-statements/sql-statement-explain.md

 ## `EXPLAIN` output format

+> **Note:**
+>
+> If you use the `mysql` client to connect to TiDB you may want to use `pager less -S` to avoid line wrapping in your terminal and instead press the right arrow on your keyboard to horizontally scroll through the explain output.

 Currently, `EXPLAIN` in TiDB outputs 5 columns: `id`, `estRows`, `task`, `access object`, `operator info`.
 Each operator in the execution plan is described by these attributes, with each row in the `EXPLAIN` output describing an operator.
 The description of each attribute is as follows:

 | Attribute name          | Description |